oxylabs/selenium-proxy-integration-java/README.md

 ## Introduction

-Integrating proxies that need authorization with Selenium can be little tricky with Java.
+Integrating proxies that need authorization using the Selenium framework and Java programming language can be challenging.

-This tutorial contains complete code that demonstrates how Oxylabs’ Residential Proxies can be integrated with Selenium using Java.
+This tutorial contains complete code demonstrating how Oxylabs’ Residential Proxies can be easily integrated with Selenium using Java.

 ## Requirements

-To make this easier, this code uses [BrowserMob Proxy](https://github.com/lightbody/browsermob-proxy) as a middle layer.
-This proxy runs locally in JVM and allows chaining of Oxylabs' authenticated proxies.

-If you are using Maven, add this dependency to the `pom.xml` file:
+To make this integration easier, we used BrowserMob Proxy as a middle layer.
+It runs proxies locally in JVM and allows chaining of Oxylabs' authenticated proxies.
+If you’re using Maven, add this dependency to the `pom.xml` file:

 ```xml